CIRRUAS App Full Tutorial

 You can Take Control of the drone at any time, or the drone will return home and land when it has finished the mission.

-See below for more detail, or watch this video:
+See the full story below for more detail, or watch this video.

 The Full Story & Flight Basics

-Normally your will be flying in P Mode on Newer DJI Systems
+Normally you will be flying in P Mode on Newer DJI Systems.

 And F mode on older DJI Systems